 Mr. Colin Allum – Parent Governor

 I am one of the parent governors and live a short distance from School.
 My two daughters and my granddaughter attend Holy Trinity.
 I work for a Rossendale based food company and am married to my lovely wife Jacqui!
-I am looking forward to the challenges that being a governor presents and helping Holy Trinity grow from strength to strength.
-I currently visiting School each week and work with Year 6.
+I enjoy the challenges that being a governor presents and helping Holy Trinity grow from strength to strength.
+I currently help out at School regularly and provide support on educational visits.

 Mr. Norman Bell – Foundation Governor

 I was appointed as a Foundation Governor in January 2015.
 I am a retired process planning engineer and worked for a local Aerospace company.
 I am married and have two sons and one grandson.
 I have been associated with Holy Trinity School for over thirty years and believe that it provides a secure caring Christian environment, nurturing children to their highest potential.
 I am governor with responsibility for the EYFS and support in the classroom at least one morning each week.

 I am married with three grown-up sons and six grand children.
 During my working life, I was a physiotherapist at Burnley General Hospital.
 For some years, I ran a private practice from home and worked part-time at Gisburn Park Hospital.I have always lived in Burnley and for the last few years I have attended and been involved with St. Matthew’s Church.
 I am a member of the Parochial Church Council (PCC) and the choir, as well as helping with the catering and flower arranging.
 I have also served as Church warden for two terms.I have been a governor at Holy Trinity School for 20 years and I help in School at least two mornings each week.
 I am governor with responsibility for Special Educational Needs and chair of the curriculum committee.